dwyl/learn-redux/README.md

 by *dispatching* succinct *functional* ***actions*** offers a ***significant***
 **benefit** over other ways of organising your code.

-Redux offers a balance of performance and structure, if you need blazing fast, try

 > *Please, don't take our word for it, skim through the notes we have made and*